HorizonRobotics/alf/docs/notes/knowledge_base.rst

   gym_spec = gym.spec(environment_name)
   gym_env = gym_spec.make()

-Then we use the wrapper :code:`environments.torch_wrappers.TimeLimit` to wrap the environment to limit the steps so that it does not change the discount when :code:`max_episode_steps` is reached.
+Then we use the wrapper :code:`environments.alf_wrappers.TimeLimit` to wrap the environment to limit the steps so that it does not change the discount when :code:`max_episode_steps` is reached.